agongee/muse-kv/README.md

     replica 127.0.0.1 5002
     replica 127.0.0.1 5003

-In order to make a distributed system with both cluster and replication, you must build replication first and then cluster:
+In order to make a distributed system with both cluster and replication, please use muse-dist.
+It automatically connects the server in fair way in order to give fair network burden.

-    $ ./muse-replica [CONFIGURATION TXT]
-    $ ./muse-cluster [CONFIGURATION TXT]
+    $ ./muse-dist [CONFIGURATION TXT]

+It also requires a configuration text file in a given form:

+    totalcluster [TOTAL CLUSTER NUMBER]
+    replicanumber [NUMBER of REPLICA]
+    replica [IP ADDRESS 1_1] [PORT NUMBER 1_1] replica [IP ADDRESS 1_2] [PORT NUMBER 1_2]
+    ...
+    replicanumber [NUMBER of REPLICA]
+    replica [IP ADDRESS 2_1] [PORT NUMBER 2_1] replica [IP ADDRESS 2_2] [PORT NUMBER 2_2] replica [IP ADDRESS 2_3] [PORT NUMBER 2_3]
+    ...

+For example, if you want to make a distributed system with 3 clusters and each node has 2 replicas:

+    totalcluster 3
+    replicanumber 2
+    replica 127.0.0.1 5050
+    replica 127.0.0.1 5051
+    replicanumber 2
+    replica 127.0.0.1 5052
+    replica 127.0.0.1 5053
+    replicanumber 2
+    replica 127.0.0.1 5052
+    replica 127.0.0.1 5053

+You can choose any number of clusters and any number of replicas for each node.

+To recover the server with text log file, you can run muse-restore:

+    $ ./muse-restore [IP ADDRESS] [PORT NUMBER] [AUTHORITY LEVEL] [LOG TXT]

 ### D2 CAMPUS FEST mini